 It is the taste and texture, however, of Wagyu beef that has made it so special.
 It has an intense, buttery flavor due to the high degree of marbling.
 Marbling is the small white flecks of fat mixed in with the lean meat.
 This unique genetic trait makes the beef unequaled in tenderness and juiciness.

 The general American public for many years has been indoctrinated with the idea that all fat is bad.
-All our meat products had to be totally fat free…..no white flecks.
+We were taught that all our meat products had to be totally fat free…..no white flecks.
 This resulted in tasteless and tough beef for many years.
 The recent studies, however, are reeducating us and now the public expects a much more rewarding beef dining experience.
 The Wagyu cross, particularly with Angus, ensures that you will have a tastier, more tender product.